jarelllama/Scam-Blocklist/README.md

 Malicious domains often have [wildcard DNS records](https://developers.cloudflare.com/dns/manage-dns-records/reference/wildcard-dns-records/) that allow scammers to create large amounts of subdomain records, such as 'long-random-subdomain.scam.com'.
 To collate individual subdomains would be difficult and would inflate the blocklist size.
 Therefore, only formats supporting wildcard matching are built.

-Occasionally, wildcard domains are added manually to the blocklist to reduce the number of entries via wildcard matching.
+Additionally, wildcard domains are periodically added manually to the blocklist to reduce the number of entries via wildcard matching.

 ## Sources